kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 ::: warning
 We advise not to let Elasticsearch dynamically infer the type of new fields in production.
-This can be a problem because then the mapping cannot be modified.
+Allowing dynamic fields can be a problem because then the mappings cannot be modified, not to mention the cost of indexing potentially unwanted new fields.
 :::

 It is also possible to specify a **different dynamic mapping policy for nested fields**.
 This can be useful in imposing a strict policy on the collection while allowing the introduction of new fields in a specific location.